constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 2. When you get a match on a BOLO,  investigate:
       * what is the domain of discourse?
       * what assumptions to they make?
-      * what priorities do they value?
+      * what values do they prioritize?
-      * what do they ignore?
+      * what things do they ignore?
       * what are the larger contexts?

 3. Try to hold your assumptions loosely.
 Take being wrong as an opportunity to revise your map.